Watersheds Small Grants Program

 Nearly $20,000 was awarded to eight organizations in 2020.
 Learn about the funded projects here: 2020 Grant Project Summaries

 2021 Grant Cycle Materials:

 Chambers-Clover Creek Watershed Grant Applications were due April 7, 2021.
 This year $20,000 will be available for funding, with a maximum grant award of $2,500 per project.
 Small grants are available to assist local nonprofit organizations, jurisdictions, schools, teachers, and individuals wishing to enhance water quality and habitat in the Chambers-Clover Creek Watershed (WRIA 12).
 We partner with the City of Lakewood to fund this grant program.

 In 2020, $20,000 was awarded to ten organizations: 2020 Grant Awards - Project Summaries

 KGI Watershed: Lu Winsor Environmental Grants

-Lu Winsor Grant Applications are due April 7, 2021 For more information or to submit a grant application, visit the Lu Winsor Grant Program page.
+Lu Winsor Grant Applications were due April 7, 2021 For more information or to submit a grant application, visit the Lu Winsor Grant Program page.
 This program provides small grants to nonprofit organizations, schools, teachers, and individuals wishing to enhance water quality and habitat in the Key Peninsula - Gig Harbor - Islands Watershed (WRIA 15).
-We will partner with the Peninsula Light Co. and the Greater Gig Harbor Foundation to provide and estimated $20,000 in grant awards in 2021.
+We will partner with the Peninsula Light Co. and the Greater Gig Harbor Foundation to provide and estimated $15-20,000 in grant awards in 2021.